akpw/AKPFlowLayout/README.md

-AKPFlowLayout is a custom Collection View layout with configurable global header and pinnable, stretchable section headers.
+AKPFlowLayout is a custom Collection View layout with configurable global header and pinnable, stretchable sections.

 ## Blogs